The 2017 Byron Fellowship:

 Past participants' academic fields include...

-The program fee for the 2017 Byron Fellowship is $250.
+The program fee for Byron Fellowship is $250.
 This heavily-subsidized fee covers lodging, meals, and a week of programming.
 Fellows are responsible for covering the cost of travel to and from the program.
 Upon request, a limited amount of financial support may be available to accepted participants traveling long distances to join us.

 Rolling admissions begin in late January or early February and remain open through the first full week of May, or until the program is filled.
 During our enrollment and registration period, we review applications on a bi-weekly basis.
 Priority is given to the first students to apply from their particular area of study to create diversity.
 For instance, should we receive applications from three strong architecture students, we may admit the one candidate who applied early in our process and then wait list the second and third candidate to determine at the end of our admission process in May whether or not we’ll admit an additional architecture student.
 Thus, priority is given to the applicant who submits their application earlier in our review process.
 We highly suggest applying as soon as possible within our enrollment and registration period.
 Participants who are not admitted because their academic specialties overlap with other participants may be directly admitted or given early priority to apply in the following year.
 Interested participants for the Fellowship should submit an application as soon as possible to make certain your application is considered.
 Nominations are not required to participate.

 What We’re Looking For